rmaguado/radio-foundation/README.md

 ### TODO

+- Script to sample dataset mean and std
+- CNN patchembed

-- eval using entire volume
+- Dataloader to eval using entire volume
 - script for running benchmark tests (after I have many datasets)

 - unit tests for image transforms and data loaders